vuejs/it.vuejs.org/src/api/index.md

 - **Dettagli:**

-  Determines whether to replace the element being mounted on with the template.
-If set to `falso`, the template will overwrite the element's inner content without replacing the element itself.
+  Determines whether to replace the elemento being mounted on with the template.
+If set to `falso`, the template will overwrite the elemento's inner content without replacing the elemento itself.

 - **Esempio**: